 Consequences of Harmful and Underage College Drinking

 Drinking affects college students, their families, and college communities.

 The most recent statistics from the National Institute on Alcohol Abuse and Alcoholism (NIAAA) estimate that about 1,519 college students ages 18 to 24 die from alcohol-related unintentional injuries, including motor vehicle crashes.3

 The most recent NIAAA statistics estimate that about 696,000 students ages 18 to 24 are assaulted by another student who has been drinking.4

-About one in four college students report experiencing academic difficulties from drinking, such as missing class or getting behind in schoolwork.5
+About 1 in 4 college students report experiencing academic difficulties from drinking, such as missing class or getting behind in schoolwork.8

-In a national survey, college students who binge drank alcohol at least three times per week were roughly six times more likely to perform poorly on a test or project as a result of drinking (40 percent vs. 7 percent) than students who drank but never binged.
-The students who binge drank were also five times more likely to have missed a class (64 percent vs. 12 percent).6
+In a national survey, college students who binge drank alcohol at least three times per week were roughly six times more likely to perform poorly on a test or project as a result of drinking (40% vs. 7%) than students who drank but never binged.
+The students who binge drank were also five times more likely to have missed a class (64% vs. 12%).9

-Around 9 percent of full-time college students ages 18 to 22 meet the criteria for past-year AUD, according to a 2019 national survey.7
+Around 13% of full-time college students ages 18 to 22 meet the criteria for past-year alcohol use disorder (AUD), according to the 2021 NSDUH.10